micku/adventofcode/2016/day13/README.md

 Thus, reaching `7,4` would take a minimum of `11` steps (starting from your current location, `1,1`).

 What is the _fewest number of steps required_ for you to reach `31,39`?

+##--- Part Two ---

+How many locations (distinct x,y coordinates, including your starting location) can you reach in at most 50 steps?

+Your puzzle input is still 1364.